-Adjustments Just for Computer Images
+Adjustments for Computer Images

-In addition to the settings described above, you can adjust the Tracking and Sync settings for analog RGB computer images.
+You can adjust the Tracking and Sync settings for analog RGB computer images.
 Normally, these settings are adjusted automatically by the projector.
 If you notice that the image is blurry or contains dark vertical bands, you may need to adjust the settings yourself.